jdefrancesco/Dirty430/README.md

 **NOTE:** This plugin is hardcoded for the `MSP430f5438` microcontroller.
 However, it can be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.

-The following sources can be references: <ADD TOOLKIT>
+The following sources can be references: <ADD TOOLKIT LINK>

 ## Post Decompile Phase Optimizations.

+NOTE: Developed in seperate module for now.
+Heavily adapted from one of my old IDA Scripts.

 The cleaning of Decompiled code can go a long way for the `MSP430`:
 We attempt to apply the following to decompilation output: